 We are a group of enthusiasts who have joined together in order to collect, study, preserve and record as much as possible of the history of wild-animal keeping in zoological gardens, private collections and elsewhere.
 Most of our members are interested in the historical aspects of the whole subject and the fascinating lessons which can be learned from the methods, successes and failures of times past.

-Communication occurs through our website, our facebook page, a monthly e-newsletter, bi-monthly printed newsletter, yearly printed journal and through formal and informal meetings.
+Communication occurs through our website, our facebook page, a monthly e-newsletter, quarterly printed newsletter, yearly printed journal, and through formal and informal meetings.

 Please use the menu links above or our sitemap to explore our website and find out more about our work and how you can become a member.